Italy–Romania relations

 Italian-Romanian relations are foreign relations between Italy and Romania.
 Both countries established diplomatic relations on 21 April 1873.
-Italy has an embassy in Bucharest and five honorary consulates (in Iaşi, Satu Mare, Braşov, Arad and Timișoara).
-Romania has an embassy in Rome, five general consulates (in Milan, Torino, Trieste, Bari and Bologna), two general honorary consulates (in Genova and Treviso) and two honorary consulates (in Napoli and Trento).
+Italy has an embassy in Bucharest.
+Romania has an embassy in Rome, five general consulates (in Milan, Turin, Trieste, Bari and Bologna).

-Both countries are full members of NATO and of the European Union.
+Both countries are full members of the Council of Europe, the European Union and NATO.
 As of December 2017, there are around 1,168,552 people of Romanian descent living in Italy, being considered the largest foreign community in the country.

 Historical and cultural relations

-Relations between Italy and Romania have traditionally been close due to a large kinship, thanks to their shared similar languages.
+Relations between Italy and Romania have traditionally been close due to a large Latin kinship, thanks to their shared similar languages.
 During World War I, both countries fought the Austro-Hungarian Empire, and during World War II, contributed hundreds of thousands of troops to the Eastern Front where many died fighting the Soviets.
 More recently, after the collapse of the Soviet bloc, over a million Romanians moved to Italy for work and better living conditions.

 Companies

-Several Italian banks are operating in Romania: Banca Italo Romena, Intesa Sanpaolo Bank and UniCredit Bank.
-The latter, had been in a partnership with Romanian former tennis player and business man Ion Ţiriac, between 2008 and 2015.
+Several Italian banks are operating in Romania: Banca Italo Romena, Intesa Sanpaolo bank and UniCredit bank.
+The latter, had been in a partnership with Romanian former tennis player and business man Ion Țiriac, between 2008 and 2015.